jak-win/EuroSimulatorTIM/README.md

 # Euro Simulator
-An application that allows the user to simulate the course of Euro 2024 in football.
-Thanks to the application's integration with a database, the player is able to check the predictions of other users.
+An application made in Kotlin, using Jetpack Compose to create the UI layer, which allows the user to simulate the Euro 2024 football tournament.
+By integrating the app with the Cloud Firestore database, the player is able to check the predictions of other users.

 ## Screenshots of the 3 main application screens:
 ### Login Screen: